 Freemesser and his students established the Photography at Oregon Gallery at the University of Oregon Art Museum in 1966.
 It was the first photography gallery at a public institution on the West Coast.
 In 1974, I was honored to have one of my black and white abstracts exhibited in the Museum which later, toured the state.

 Much of my work remains both spiritually and artistically inspired by the writings and photographs of the first masters of black and white photography: Paul Strand, Alfred Stieglitz, Ed Weston, Ansel Adams, Wynn Bullock, Minor White, and others.
 And, of course, the teachings of Bernie Freemesser and George Beltran.

-Other significant influences include well-known painters Jasper Johns, Robert Motherwell, Fritz Kline, Mark Rothko, Jackson Pollock, Robert Diebenkorn, Willem DeKooning, Ed Ruscha, Clas Oldenberg, Chuck Close, Jim Dine, David Hockney, and sculptor/photographer and personal friend, Brian Gaman.
+Other influential artists shaping to what amounts to be a wide-reaching aesthetic and intuitive relationship to photography include painters Jasper Johns, Robert Motherwell, Fritz Kline, Mark Rothko, Jackson Pollock, Robert Diebenkorn, Willem DeKooning, Ed Ruscha, Clas Oldenberg, Chuck Close, Jim Dine, David Hockney, and artist Brian Gaman, childhood lifelong personal friend, spiritual teacher and brother.
 In sum, these artists represent what I hope to achieve in the totality of my work and beliefs.